Affordable Seattle Usability Assessment

 Updated Service Thumbnails

-When I added all the missing services to affordableseattle.org, there was a new section that emerged: Parks and Recreation.
+When we added all the missing services to affordableseattle.org, there was a new section that emerged: Parks and Recreation.
+We adjusted the information architecture of the site accordingly to make the new section of services easy to find.

 Pitch to the City